Fred-A-M/george-and-fred/README.md

-# Mutant Trumps
+# The (Extremely Wicked and Badman) Stunts, Gags and Hijinks of George and Fred

 <p align="center">
   <img src="./logo.png" width="300">
 </p>

-Mutant Trumps is a card game built with **React.js** and **JavaScript**, powered by **Vite**.
-In this game, Player 1 competes against the computer in a battle of mutant attributes.
+George and Fred is a card game built with **React.js** and **JavaScript**, powered by **Vite**.
+In this game, Player 1 competes against the computer in a battle of attributes.
 The goal is to strategically choose the attribute with the highest value to win the opponent's card.
 The game ends when one player collects all the cards.

 ## Table of Contents